 It is essential not to give constipation medicine to a baby or child

 The following strategies may help babies:

-- Moving the baby’s legs in a circle as though pedaling a bicycle, while the baby lies on their back.
-This movement can stimulate the muscles and bowels, and it may help the baby have a bowel movement.
+- Moving the baby’s legs in a circle as though pedaling a bicycle while the baby lies on their back.
+This movement can stimulate the muscles and bowels and may help the baby’s bowel movement.